telerik/blazor-docs/components/window/position.md

 ## ContainmentSelector

 By default, users can drag and resize the Window without constraints.
-It is possible to restrict the Window's visual position to the boundaries of a specific container:
+You can restrict the Window's visual position to the boundaries of a specific container:

 1. Define a non-modal Window component inside the desired container.
 1. Set the Window `ContainmentSelector` parameter to a unique CSS selector, which points to the container.